By Kel Weinhold, TPII Productivity Coach

 This week’s post is courtesy of a current UNSTUCK: The Art of Productivity participant, who posted the most wonderful update about her writing this week.

-Each facilitated* UNSTUCK session includes membership in a secret Facebook group, where participants talk about their challenges and successes, including insights from the process of adapting a new writing practice.
+UNSTUCK includes membership in a secret social media group, where participants talk about their challenges and successes, including insights from the process of adapting a new writing practice.

 The other core practice is to get up close and personal with all the negative messaging we put in our own way.
 With morning pages and “Questions of the Day,” I invite participants to sit with their feelings rather than run from them.
 Deal with them so they can get past them to writing.